How to update ADManager Plus' built-in PostgreSQL database

 Related Articles

-How to migrate ADManager Plus from 32-bit to 64-bit in the same server
+How do I migrate my ADManager Plus installation from 32-bit to 64-bit on the same server using the built-in PostgreSQL database?